olgabot/olgabotvinnik.com/content/blog/macbook-setup.md

   ```

   2. Push to a repository, using your username (mine is `olgabot`) and the
-  token as the password.
+  token as th1e password.
 From now on, your computer should remember your token

   ```
   ➜  manuscript git:(master) git push -u origin master   Username for 'https://github.com': olgabot